h4l/sortedcontainers-stubs/README.md

 `sortedcontainers.sortedset.SortedKeySet` are stub-only subclasses of `SortedDict` and `SortedSet` — they don't exist at runtime.
-They exist as type stubs to describe the different return types of the `SortedDict` and `SortedSet` constructors, which vary depending if key function is used or not.
+They exist as type stubs to describe the different return types of the `SortedDict` and `SortedSet` constructors, which vary depending if a key function is used or not.

 However, `sortedcontainers.sortedlist.SortedKeyList` _is_ a real type that exists at runtime.